zenno-astronautics/metalang99/README.md

 TODO: the main example.

-Epilepsy enables you to easily develop both small and complex metaprograms for the C/C++ preprocessor.
-Its prominent features include algebraic data types, general recursion, and currying.
+Epilepsy is a functional language executing on any C99/C++11 preprocessor.
+It enables you to easily develop both small and complex metaprograms, featuring algebraic data types, various operators and control expressions, collections, general recursion, and auto-currying.

 ## Overview